Praful22/BasicLocalizationandMappingJulia/README.md

 # BasicLocalizationandMappingJulia
-Mini project implementing the basics of a mapping and localization pipeline
+Mini project implementing the basics of a mapping and localization pipeline.